TwoRavens/raven-metadata-service/dev_notes/local_install.md

     echo $DJANGO_SETTINGS_MODULE
     ```

-- You should see `ravens_metadata.settings.local_settings`
+- You should see `raven_metadata.settings.local_settings`

 ### Test the Django setup

-From the top of the `ravens-metadata-service` directory, run:
+From the top of the `raven-metadata-service` directory, run:
     ```
     cd preprocess_web/code
     fab init_db